bodrick/awesome/TOPICS.md

 ## scisharp

-*   [SciSharp/LLamaSharp](https://github.com/SciSharp/LLamaSharp) - Make LLaMa/GPT model inference easy in C#!🤗 It supports semantic-kernel and kernel-memory integration.
+*   [SciSharp/LLamaSharp](https://github.com/SciSharp/LLamaSharp) - Make local LLaMA/GPT model inference easy in C#!🤗 It's fast with both cpu and gpu, providing many high-level APIs and with semantic-kernel and kernel-memory integration.
 It's also easy to use LLamaSharp with unity, WPF and WebApp.

-## unity
+## unity3d

-*   [SciSharp/LLamaSharp](https://github.com/SciSharp/LLamaSharp) - Make LLaMa/GPT model inference easy in C#!🤗 It supports semantic-kernel and kernel-memory integration.
+*   [SciSharp/LLamaSharp](https://github.com/SciSharp/LLamaSharp) - Make local LLaMA/GPT model inference easy in C#!🤗 It's fast with both cpu and gpu, providing many high-level APIs and with semantic-kernel and kernel-memory integration.
 It's also easy to use LLamaSharp with unity, WPF and WebApp.
 *   [freezy/VisualPinball.Engine](https://github.com/freezy/VisualPinball.Engine) - :video\_game: Visual Pinball Engine for Unity
-*   [Cysharp/MagicOnion](https://github.com/Cysharp/MagicOnion) - Unified Realtime/API framework for .NET platform and Unity.
-*   [MessagePack-CSharp/MessagePack-CSharp](https://github.com/MessagePack-CSharp/MessagePack-CSharp) - Extremely Fast MessagePack Serializer for C#(.NET, .NET Core, Unity, Xamarin). / msgpack.org\[C#]
-*   [dnSpyEx/dnSpy](https://github.com/dnSpyEx/dnSpy) - Unofficial revival of the well known .NET debugger and assembly editor, dnSpy
-*   [maartenba/rider-content](https://github.com/maartenba/rider-content) - A curated list of content around JetBrains Rider
-*   [pardeike/Harmony](https://github.com/pardeike/Harmony) - A library for patching, replacing and decorating .NET and Mono methods during runtime
 *   [markiodev/Networker](https://github.com/markiodev/Networker) - A simple to use TCP and UDP networking library for .NET.
 Compatible with Unity.
-*   [icsharpcode/ILSpy](https://github.com/icsharpcode/ILSpy) - .NET Decompiler with support for PDB generation, ReadyToRun, Metadata (\&more) - cross-platform!

 ## bilibili